10 Personal Growth Goals for 2025: The Ultimate Blueprint

 5. Take a workshop that scares you

-It’s not the skill; it’s the grit you gain.
-Check local listings or online platforms like Udemy.
-One session can flip your self-view.
+Check out local listings or online platforms like Udemy.
+One session can change your self-view.

 6. Join a group like Toastmasters